asinghalgit/kubernetes-faqs/README.md

 - define yaml file with liveness probe
 - create pod with above yaml file
-- at this point pod will be running fine
+- at this point pod and container inside pod will be running fine
-- go to pod and remove index.html file
+- go inside pod and remove index.html file
 - probe will fail this time
-- container will be restarted
+- container will be restarted without restarting pod.

 ![screenshot94](screenshot94.PNG)
 ![screenshot95](screenshot95.PNG)